dkmqflx/react-native-expo-study/docs/README.md

 - In web development terms, the View component can be compared to the `<div>` tag

 - The View component is typically nested inside other views and can have zero or more children of any type

+## 9. Text

+- Component for displaying text

+- It supports nesting, styling and touch handling

+- Depending on the target platform, React Native will translate this component to either a UITextView(iOS), a TextView(Android), or a 'p'(Web)